FB-GIS/ENERGIS_WebSIG/README.md

 Access to the WebGIS platform will require authentication via a username (email address) and password provided during registration.
 Users will be able to freely log out of the application and manage their personal information through a user profile.

-Information collected during registration via a sign-up form:
+Information collected during registration from a sign-up form:
 - Last name
 - First name
 - Email address